Introduction / History

 The Melayu Riau people make a living as fishermen and farmers.
 For those living on the islands, their way of life depends more on the ocean.
 Farming is limited because of inefficient farming methods.
 Most Melayu Riau live in wooden homes built on pilings along the length of the river or along the shoreline.
 The Melayu Riau also build houseboats, placing a house on a floating raft.
 Besides functioning as houses, these can also be used as small stores.
 Historically, the Melayu Riau have adhered to a bilateral lineage system in which lineage is traced through both the mother and the father.
 There are also those who use a patrilineal (from the father's side) system, which is a result of Islamic teaching.
 Some others follow a matrilineal (from the mother's side), which is due to Minangkabau influence.
 The basic family unit consists of the mother, father and unmarried children.

 The Melayu Riau need appropriate farming technology for their land.
 Communication and ocean transport infrastructure are also pressing needs.
 Additionally, they need improved access to adequate medical services and midwives.
 Their standard of living is far below that enjoyed by more recent immigrants to the Riau Province.
-This is ironic given that this province gives more money to the central government's budget than any other province, with the exception of East Kalimantan.
-Also much of their land has been taken over by plantations which are springing up around Riau.
+This is ironic given that this province gives more money to the central government's budget than any other province, except for East Kalimantan.
+Also, much of their land has been taken over by plantations which are springing up around Riau.
 Burning of forests and swamps to open new land occurs every year.
 Because of this, there is a need to work together closely with the Melayu Riau community to increase their understanding of economics, the law and sustainable environmental conservation techniques.